-When you're babysitting, there's a lot of information that you need to keep track of.
+When you're babysitting, there's a lot of information that you will need to keep track of.

-The problem is trying to keep all of it organized!
+The problem, however, is trying to keep all of it organized!

 A babysitting binder is perfect to keep all of your critical babysitting info together in one place.